panoply/relapse/readme.md

-# Relapse | rĭ-lăps′
+# Relapse

-## NOT STABLE YET

-An [A11y](https://www.a11yproject.com/) compliant, lightweight (1.7kb gzip) and dependency free toggle library for collapsible accordions.
+An [A11y](https://www.a11yproject.com/) compliant, lightweight (2.1kb gzip) and dependency free toggle library for collapsible accordions.
 Written in TypeScript and distributed in ES6 this tiny little module flaunts an extensive API, uses [rAF](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) powered transitions and requires minimal markup.

 ### Example